IEU is a Union of members formed for mutual support and representation both industrially and professionally.

 Members exercise control of the organisation through the election process, the annual general meeting and other special meetings as required.

-The governance of the state branch of the IEUA is through a common executive with IEUSA and a corresponding federal council.
+The governance of the state branch of the IEUA is through a common executive with IEU(SA) and a corresponding federal council.

 The members of the Executive Committee are elected by IEU(SA) members in a ballot conducted by the Australian Electoral Commission.
 Elections take place every three years.

 The elected Representatives distribute information from the Union to members in the most appropriate way.
-Reps assist with the recruitment of new members and organise meetings of the Branch from time to time.
+Reps assist with the recruitment of new members and organise meetings of the Sub-branch from time to time.
 Reps are also expected to undertake low level advocacy or negotiation within their experience, training and confidence level.
-The IEU(SA) provides training for new Reps and workshops and industrial update sessions for experienced Reps.
+IEU(SA) provides training for new Reps and workshops and industrial update sessions for experienced Reps.

 The establishment of the IEU(SA) Council was approved at the 1998 annual general meeting and its first meeting was held in November of that year.

 Council has the power to determine IEU(SA) Inc policy and to refer matters to the AGM, a special meeting, to Executive or a standing committee.
-The quorum for council is delegate representation from at least 15 Branches.
+The quorum for council is delegate representation from at least 15 Sub-branches.